jpulakka/nordpool_diff/README.md

 its sum is zero.
 This way the characteristic output magnitude is independent of the settings.

 #### Normalize
-This parameter is only relevant if you are using `filter_type: rectangle` or `filter_type: triangle`, and is highly recommended to be used if you are thresholding on anything else than 0.
-In that case you should use a `filter_length` of 10 or more, for it to work well.
+Normalize is relevant if you are using `filter_type: rectangle` or `filter_type: triangle`, and is highly recommended to be used if you use those filters for anything else than thresholding on 0.
+When using normalize, you should use a `filter_length` of 10 or more, for it to work well.

 `filter_type: rectangle` or `filter_type: triangle` have a magnitude of output that is proportional to the magnitude of the input, being the price (variations) of electricity.
 Between 2021-2022, that increased tenfold, so the characteristic output of the filter also increased tenfold.
 That caused problems in proportional controllers; if a heater target used to be adjusted roughly +-2 deg C, it's not reasonable for that to become +-20 deg C, no matter how the electricity prices evolve.